LukeMinnich/HomebrewCampaign01/adventures/02-a Lets find Tonks a New Arm.md

     * Base model: crafted of sturdy oak, this weighty limb is infused with raw magical essense that links it to the user's mind.
 Removes movement and other combat penalties relating to dismemberment. _Requires attunement_.
     * Gear model: Servos whizz as you deftly waggle your new limb.
 It seems lighter than the base model, and considerably more durable, being comprised of steel. _Side Affects_ This one is not so easy to don and doff as the base model, requiring minor surgery to create a sort of _socket_.
     * Deluxe model: Energy pulses through this skeletonized limb.
 Featherweight.
 Waterproof.
 Cannot be damaged by physical means.
 Unarmed strikes can deal 1d4 + Strength modifier.
 Attacks are considered magical.
 Functions as a buckler (+1 AC). _Turbo_: once per short rest, you can use an action to activate a thruster mounted in the elbow to make an melee attacked, dealing 2d6 bludgeoning damage on a successful hit.
 Proficiency and to-hit bonus are at the DM's discretion.
 * A patron comes to Tonks in a vision, describing a source of magic than can restore her.
-Little does she know that persuing such path will release
+Little does she know that persuing such path will release the entity into the world

 ### Things